philipperemy/yolo-9000/README.md

 Browse on https://pjreddie.com/darknet/yolo/ to find how to compile it for GPU as well.
 It's much faster!

+## Important notes

-**NOTE**: Successfully tested on Ubuntu 16.04.
+Successfully tested on Ubuntu 16.04.
 I had it working on MacOS with a previous version of `darknet`.
 I now get a SEGFAULT on the newest `darknet` version with MacOS El Capitan.
 If you guys need it, I can upload the previous version that worked for MacOS.
 Cheers.